pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/duplicate-observed-data.md

 Select name of "Interval"

 #|en| Excellent!
-Once the <code>End</code> field is fully encapsulated, we can add the relevant field to the domain class.
+Once the `End` field is fully encapsulated, we can add the relevant field to the domain class.

 Go to start of "class Interval"